| |

-These awards are offered to encourage schools and students in the UK and Japan to develop an awareness of each others culture and society.
-Small grants for educational activity are also available from : Japan21, Swire House, 59 Buckingham Gate, London SW1E 6AJ http://www.japan21.org.uk
+Small grants for educational activity (within the UK only) are also available from : the Japan Society, Swire House, 59 Buckingham Gate, London SW1E 6AJ

 Examples: